daisyUniverse/TwitFix/readme.md

 just put the url to the server, and directly after, the full URL to the tweet you want to embed

-I have a version running on my computer, I don't promise it'll be up all the time, but for now, you can use it by using the url
+**I now have a copy of this running on a Linode server, you can use it via the following url** `http://twtfx.me/<twitter url>`

-`http://twtfx.me/<twitter url>`
+**Note**: If you enjoy this service, please considering donating via [Ko-Fi](https://ko-fi.com/robin_universe) to help cover server costs

 ## How to run (server side)